Forescout/eyeExtend-Connect/Infoblox/README.md

 If a Proxy Server is required, enter the Proxy Server information here.

 Select **Next**.

+### Infoblox Options

+Optionally disable using the Infoblox Inbound API during testing or production if required by unselecting the **Use Inbound API** checkbox.

+When using the API, define the **Authorization refresh interval**.
+This is every *9* minutes by default, however can be modified if the validity duration of the authentication cookie in Infoblox has been modified from it's default.

+The **Number of API queries per minute** can also be adjusted here, the default value is *100*.

+Choose to **Normalise MAC Address** which removes any ":" to allow for easier use of the value in policies or other integrations which may have this data shared with them.

 ## Edit a System Description
 You can edit an existing system description for the Infoblox App.